 What We Do

-Please watch our video, explaining what we do and why.
+Please watch our video, explaining what we do, why and how.
 Watch here.

-The Living Success Center provides thousands of hours a year of affordable therapy, to the underserved members of our community, based solely on each individual's ability to pay.
+The Living Success Center provides thousands of hours each year of affordable therapy, to members of our community, fees are based solely on each individual's ability to pay.
 A broad spectrum of clients come through our doors with a range of issues- from severe depression to anxiety, from relationship problems to loneliness.
-In addition to providing affordable therapy, we also train prelicensed therapists.
-As the only non-profit center of its kind in the county, we depend on the support of the community to help us continue our work.
+In addition to providing affordable therapy, we also train pre-licensed therapists and new supervisors.
+We are not subsidized by the government, or insurance, we depend solely on the support of a generous community to help us continue our work.

 - Each client will be cared for regardless of race, creed, color, sexual orientation or religion

 - Each client will be treated with respect and dignity, with compassion, empathy and acceptance of cultural and linguistic differences